 Unlike user testing, which takes place during the ideation and research phase, usability testing occurs iteratively throughout the life-cycle of a product, weaving in and out through every stage of wireframes, mockups, dev, and so forth.
 If user testing is all about determining need, usability testing can be defined as focusing on function.
 In understanding the difference between user testing and usability testing, it comes down to a question: Do users need my app? vs. Can users use my app?

 Fail early and often

 If you’re developing a new product, your early prototypes during usability testing will hopefully expose failures.
 While this may seem counterintuitive, if your users (Nielsen Norman Group recommends a test group of 5) interact with your product and have a negative experience, you gain clear direction of what needs to be redesigned, removed, added, etc. This helps with improving the overall functionality and life of the product in future iterations.
-Testing the usability of your product early in the process allows you to fail early and often, leading to a much better, finished product.
+Testing the usability of your product early in the process allows you to fail early and often, leading to a much better, finished product, app, or website.
 And early usability testing means you improve your product at a fraction of the cost.

 A few tips when it comes to usability testing:

 1) Conduct usability testing in person.
 You’re never going to get all the insight you need by giving someone a survey with questions to answer about their experience.

 2) Ask ‘Tell Me More.’
 Tell me more about why you looked there.
 Tell me more about why you wanted to do (X) — this will get your users talking and will be leaps more valuable than simple yes or no questions

 3) Make sure your users know they aren’t being tested, your product and designs are being tested.
 Too often users fear they are being tested.
 As a result, are shy about sharing with you the things that don’t work.
 This results in a waste of both their and your time.